aferg44/csc1254-sp2016/info/win-login.rst

 3.
 ----

-In the Hostname box, put: classes.csc.lsu.edu
+In the Hostname box, put: steam.cct.lsu.edu
 In the Port box, put: 2525